-TECHNIOUES OF VOCAL ACCOMPANYING
+MUAC 2101 (1), 2102 (1).
+TECHNIQUES OF VOCAL ACCOMPANYING.
 A course designed for pianists to acquaint them with the various skills associated with accompanying and to familiarize them with some of the vocal repertoire.

-TECHNIQUES OF INSTRUMENTAL ACCOMPANYING
+MUAC 2102 (1).
+TECHNIQUES OF INSTRUMENTAL ACCOMPANYING.
 A course designed for pianists to acquaint them with the various skills associated with accompanying and to familiarize them with some of the instrumental repertoire.

-MUAC 3000 (0.5)

-PRACTICUM IN COLLABORATIVE PERFORMANCE

-Practical application of accompanying skills through studio assignments and performance.
-Fall and spring terms.
-Prerequisite: MUAC 1001 (two terms) and 1002 (two terms).
+MUAC 3100 (1).
+PRACTICUM IN COLLABORATIVE PERFORMANCE.
+Practical application of collaborative performance skills through studio assignments and performance.
+Prerequisites: MUAC 2101, 2102.

-PRACTICUM IN COLLABORATIVE ACCOMPANYING